Bilal (Lebanese singer)

-Bilal (born 1983) is a Lebanese singer of Nawari descent, who is notable for singing not only in Arabic, but mainly in Domari, his native language.
+Bilal (born 1983) is a Lebanese singer of Dom descent, who is notable for singing not only in Arabic, but mainly in Domari, his native language.

 Background

-Ban Bella El Hantir, also known as Bilal, the Arab Gipsy Prince, comes from the Dom people, a Romany Middle Eastern ethnic group that Gadjos call the "Nawar" in Arabic.
+Ban Bella El Hantir, also known as Bilal, the Arab Gipsy Prince, comes from the Dom people, a Romani Middle Eastern ethnic group that Gadjos call the "Nawar" in Arabic.
 Like most nomadic Domi families, Bilal's clan constantly moves from one place to another throughout the Middle East.
 To earn their wage during their stops, grown up men play musical instruments and sing, and women dance and tell good fortune.
 As for young boys, they often work as shoeshiners in large cities such as Damascus, Beirut and Istanbul.

 Musical career

-Bilal was a shoeshine boy when Greek-Lebanese producer Michel Elefteriades met him after he heard him singing an Arab Gipsy song while shining a customer's shoes on the sidewalk near his Beirut office.
-This was in 1997 and Bilal was only 14 years old.
+Bilal was a fourteen year old shoeshine boy when Greek-Lebanese producer Michel Elefteriadesheard him singing an Arab-Romani song while shining a customer's shoes near his Beirut office.
 Elefteriades was immediately struck by his young voice and felt the artistic potential the young man had for future success.
-Moreover, being an eminent tziganologist, he was eager to launch a successful career for an artist who comes from the Dom community and to reflect its impact positively on the image of Gypsies around the Arab world.
+Moreover, being an eminent tziganologist, he was eager to launch a successful career for an artist who comes from the Dom community and to positively impact the image of the Roma people around the Arab world.
 As Bilal was illiterate and had never been to school, Elefteriades started and supported both his general and musical education, also providing him with the necessary skills and assets that would enable him to put up with the stress and responsibilities of future stardom.